NWC Banner

 • In 2018, the NWC board decided to add "Foundation" to its corporate name, becoming the Northwest Chess Foundation.
 We will completely update the website once this name is officially registered with the State of Washington and the IRS.
 This does not affect the name of the magazine - it's still Northwest Chess!
 (The board will review the status of the "Foundation" name due to the implementation delay.)

-December - Advertised Chess Events
+January/February - Advertised Chess Events

 • See calendar for more info about upcoming chess events, including ad links.

-December - Scholastic Events
+January/February - Scholastic Events

 Important note: All extra copies of Northwest Chess are received and handled by Josh Sinanan.
 If you would like to request an extra copy or didn't receive your copy in the mail, please contact Josh, joshsinanan@gmail.com.
 Eric Holcomb is no longer the Business Manager.
 Please mail all checks and other written items to the Orlov Chess Academy address at the top of this page.